 Competency in English

-Competency in understanding and using the English language is necessary for international students whose primary language is not Spanish, French Creole (for Haitian students), or Portuguese for Brazilians since courses are also taught in Boston in these languages.
+Competency in understanding and using the English language is necessary for international students.
 The ability to handle graduate studies requires facility in English.
-Therefore, students whose native language is not English (or one of the above-mentioned other languages) are required to take the Test of English as a Foreign Language (TOEFL).
+Therefore, students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
 This test must be taken even if English is the applicant's second language.
 The results must be sent to Gordon-Conwell.
 A TOEFL score of 570 (230 computer-based, 90 internet-based) or better is required for masters students and 575 (233 computer-based, 91 internet-based) or higher is required for Th.M students.
-Applicants showing a particular weakness in English may be required to complete an intensive language program at a local college either prior to or concurrent with enrollment at Gordon-Conwell.
+Applicants showing a particular weakness in English may be required to complete an intensive language program at a local college prior to enrollment at Gordon-Conwell.
 Information regarding the TOEFL may be obtained by writing to the Educational Testing Service, Princeton, New Jersey, 08540, USA.
 The Gordon-Conwell-CUME code number is 0200.

 Course of Study

 Under the terms of an F-1 student visa one is required to pursue a full-time course of study during the academic year, September through May.
 For immigration purposes, Gordon-Conwell/Boston commonly defines full-time study as registration for nine or more credits each semester (3 courses each per Fall and Spring semesters).